JatinSadhwani02/Human-Activity-Recognition-using-Transfer-Learning/README.md

  You just simply run the Human_Activity_Recognition.py file then you will get a link like (http://127.0.0.1:5000) then copy and paste this ink into any browser.
 Then you can use the project.

 <h3> Note : Make sure before running the project, see a hierarchy of project.
-You'll also setup like below image and for use the feedback form in project, You import the human_activity_recognition.sql file in xampp or wampp server.
+You'll also have to setup like below image and for use the feedback form in project, You import the human_activity_recognition.sql file in xampp or wampp server.
 For importing (Go to new -> Create dataset with name (human_activity_recognition) -> click on import -> choose file -> choose human_activity_recognition.sql file -> click on Go-> Done </h3>

 <h1> Flask application setup </h1>
 <img src="images/fours.png" alt="one" width="800" height="450">